Last updated: May 4, 2026

 - Best immediate takeaway: the 4% legal residence rate is often the biggest missed savings.

-- Major rule: the Homestead Exemption uses your status on December 31 before the tax year.
+- Major Homestead rule: your age, blindness, or disability status must be in place by December 31 before the tax year.

-- Real obstacle: counties may ask for IDs, vehicle registration, tax returns, and deed or trust papers.
+- Real obstacle: counties may ask for IDs, vehicle registration, tax returns, deed papers, trust papers, or proof that no other home is being claimed.

-- Useful fact: owner-occupied 4% homes get relief from school operating taxes, which is a large part of many bills.
+- Useful fact: owner-occupied 4% homes get relief from school operating taxes, which can be a large part of the bill.

 - Best next step: compare your bill to the tables below and call the right office, not just the first office that answers.